seamplex/feenox/doc/sds.md

  - Macbook
  - Desktop PC
  - Bare-metal servers
- - Vagrant/Virtualbox
+ - Vagrant/Virtualbox virtual machines
- - Docker/Kubernetes
+ - Docker/Kubernetes containers
- - AWS/DigitalOcean/Contabo
+ - AWS/DigitalOcean/Contabo instances

 Due to the way that FeenoX is designed and the policy separated from the mechanism, it is possible to control a running instance remotely from a separate client which can eventually run on a mobile device ([@fig:caeplex-ipad]).